veegres/ivory/CONTRIBUTING.md

     - `Props` types should be created as `type` above the component
     - You should avoid creation of types inside the functions
-    - All components should be written as function (you can create nested functions inside component if you want to separate logic and simplify code readability, but please try to avoid outer variables, especially if this variable can be prop)
+    - All components should be written as function (you can create nested functions inside component if you want to separate logic and simplify code readability, but please try to avoid outer variables, especially if this variable can be used as a prop)

 - **GO**
     - in progress